Käthe Kollwitz: Peasant War

-Kollwitz visited Paris twice while working on Peasant War and enrolled in classes at the Académie Julian in 1904 in order to learn how to sculpt.
-The etching Outbreak was awarded the Villa Romana prize.
+Kollwitz visited Paris twice while working on Peasant War and took classes at the Académie Julian in 1904 to learn to sculpt.
+The etching Outbreak was awarded the Villa Romana Prize.
 This prize provided a year's stay in 1907 in a studio in Florence.
-Although Kollwitz completed no work during her stay, she later recalled the impact of early Renaissance art she experienced during her time residing in Florence.
+Although Kollwitz completed no work there, she later recalled the impact of early Renaissance art she experienced during her time in Florence.